sdam-au/tempun_in_R/README.md

 ---

 ## Purpose
-The purpose of this repository is to provide a tool, that makes it easier to apply python code when working in R. Specifically this repository makes a broad introduction to the R package 'reticulate' and it introduces more deeply to using the python module tempun inside RStudio.
+The purpose of this repository is to provide a tool, that makes it easier to apply python code when working in R. Specifically this repository makes a broad introduction to the R package 'reticulate' and it introduces more deeply how to use the python module tempun in RStudio.

 ---
 ## Authors